I am a baby carrier collector. [Read more...]

 Made By Rae – I’ve loved her blog since I made her Buttercup Bag in June 2009.
 Rae has always seemed down to earth and real to me despite her blog being crazy popular.
 Maybe it is because she lives in Southeast Michigan (where I grew up)?
 Made by Rae has hosted Spring Top Week the last two years and co-hosted Celebrate the Boy (returning again February 2011!).

 Miss Sews It All – I found Erika on Twitter and she quickly become one of my crafting buddies.
 She is one knowledgeable women with a BFA in Fiber Arts and experience working as a “National Sewing Educator” for Bernina.
 I’m really enjoying her hand sewing series she has just started out and her bold fabric choices make me smile.

 No Big Dill - I don’t know why it has taken me so long to get hooked on her blog.
 I’ve must have seen her guest-post or featured on other blogs 3 or 4 times before I subscribed.
 Which is just silly, because her photos are gorgeous, her projects stunning, and she has FIVE beautiful girls.
 Now that is the kind of blogger I can get behind.
 Some highlights: Ruffled Leggings designed by her daughter, the Billy Cardi, and the Biased Skirt.

 Delia Creates – I first encountered Delia when she guest posted for MADE’s Celebrate Yellow Week.
 Then subscribed after seeing The June Bride’s version of Delia’s Fall Wreath.
 I love her style, her photos and her willingness to share her “how you do it” details.

 This blog is about my reckless pursuit of sewing knowledge.

-Don't miss a post (or subscriber-only coupon codes) by subscribing to Sew Fearless!
+Don't miss a post by subscribing to Sew Fearless!

 Click here to subscribe using your favorite blog reader.